kwur/new-kwur-site/_posts/2009-09-16-stack-sessions-capybara.md

 ---
 <div class="pf-content">
   <p>
-    Kansas City&#8217;s <a href="http://www.myspace.com/heycapybara">Capybara</a> opened for <a href="http://www.cftpa.org/">Casiotone For The Painfully Alone</a> at <a href="http://offbroadwaystl.com/">Off Broadway</a> a few weekends ago, but before they took the stage, they played a few tunes in KWUR&#8217;s studio.
+    Kansas City’s <a href="http://www.myspace.com/heycapybara">Capybara</a> opened for <a href="http://www.cftpa.org/">Casiotone For The Painfully Alone</a> at <a href="http://offbroadwaystl.com/">Off Broadway</a> a few weekends ago, but before they took the stage, they played a few tunes in KWUR’s studio.
 Rock n roll music and an entertaining conversation followed, both of which we present to you here.
 Bonus points if you can guess which movie the samples in the song came from.
   </p>

   <div style="text-align: center;">